2. Development and Review

 Outcome of approval panel

 14. Following the meeting of the panel, minutes of the meeting will be produced by the Secretary to the Panel (normally a member of the Academic Registry QA Team) in consultation with the Chair.

 15. Section B of the SDF1.3 should be completed by the proposing Department in response to the minutes, providing details of amendments made to the original proposal as a result of the feedback from the Scheme Approval Panel.
 No further changes should be made to SDF1.1 and SDF1.2.
 Section B of the SDF1.3 form and the minutes of the approval panel will be submitted to FAAC.
 FAAC minutes are submitted to Academic Board.

 Scheme approval panels

-10. The membership of an External Approval Panel will be as follows:
+20. The membership of the Scheme Approval Panel will be as follows:

-(i) The Chair, to be drawn from outside the proposing academic department.
-The Chair should have suitable independence and critical distance from the proposed scheme, and will be selected by Academic Registry.
+(i) The Chair, to be drawn from outside the proposing academic department, and usually an Associate Dean (Learning and Teaching).
+The Chair should have suitable independence and critical distance from the proposed scheme, and will be selected by Academic Registry;

 (ii) A minimum of one member of academic staff, with suitable independence and critical distance from the proposal;

 (iii) A student representative, to be drawn from a pool nominated by the Student’ Union, normally a Student Reviewer;